baodainguyen/graphQL/README.md

 # graphQL
 pratice dotnet an graphql
+### Tag: v2.2_Type-for-CommandAndPlatform
+1. Add PlatformType and CommandType class in GraphQL.cs
+    * Ignore LicenseKey in Configure function PlatformType
+2. Add Type of ConfigureServices method in Startup.cs
+3. Remove Projections
+    * [UseProjection] annotation in Query class from GraphQL.cs
+    * Rm AddProjections method in ConfigureServices from Startup.cs

 ### Tag: v2.1_UpdateQuery-AddDescriptionInGraphVoyager
 1. Add GetCommand method in Query class of GraphQL.cs
 2. Add GraphQLDescription in Platform class of Models.cs